 - Advertising – Displays ads or promotions in software other than itself.
 Like popping ads over webpages you visit.

-- Torrent – Used to create or download torrents or other files used with peer-to-peer file sharing.
+- Torrent (Blocked for enterprise customers only) – Used to create or download torrents or other files used with peer-to-peer file sharing.

 - Cryptomining – Uses the resources on your device to mine cryptocurrencies like Bitcoin or others.